All-optical nonlinear phase modulation in open semiconductor microcavities: Introduction

 Single photon phase shifts up to $\pi$ have been observed using single~\cite{turchette1995measurement,hacker2016photon} or ensembles of natural atoms~\cite{Tiarks2016,Sagona-Stophel2020}.
 For simplicity and scalability it is desirable to incorporate the nonlinear elements on semiconductor chips.
 Recently, semiconductor artificial atoms (quantum dots, QDs)~\cite{Somaschi_2016,Tomm_2024} have allowed XPM phase shifts of $\sim$ 600 mrad~\cite{Staunstrup_2024} and have already been utilised for quantum simulation~\cite{nielsen2024}.
-Challenges remain, however, with scaling up to circuits containing many dots with the same operating frequency.
+Phase shifts of order $300$ mrad are already sufficient for implementing quantum optical neural networks~\cite{Ewaniuk2023}.
+Spin-photon interfaces allow $\pi$ optical phase shifts conditional on the electronic state of a QD~\cite{Mehdi2024}, but this matter-photon interaction is a qualitatively different regime from the effective photon-photon interaction of XPM.
+Challenges remain, moreover, with scaling up to circuits containing mesoscopic numbers of dots with the same operating frequency.

 An intrinsically more scalable approach is to couple light to two-dimensional excitons confined in quantum wells (QW), which have homogeneous energies on large (millimeter) spatial length scales.
 In the strong light-matter coupling regime this results in formation of part-photon part-exciton superposition states called exciton-polaritons.
-0D spatial confinement can then be applied entirely through the photon degree of freedom using well established photonic fabrications techniques.
-Interactions between the excitonic components of the polaritons are at least 1000 times stronger than in semiconductors in the weak light-matter coupling regime and several works have used them to manipulate quantum number statistics within single polaritonic modes~\cite{delteil2019towards,munoz2019emergence,scarpelli2024probing,schnuriger2024quantum}.
+Confinement in all spatial dimensions can then be applied entirely through the photon degree of freedom using well established photonic fabrications techniques.
+Interactions between the excitonic components of the polaritons are at least 1000 times stronger than semiconductor nonlinearities in the weak light-matter coupling regime and several works have used them to manipulate photon number statistics within single optical modes~\cite{delteil2019towards,munoz2019emergence, ordan2024electrically, schnuriger2026quantum}.
+Additionally, interactions between polaritons with the same or opposite spin have different strengths, being characterised by interaction constants $\alpha_1$ and $\alpha_2$ respectively.
+When the polariton frequency is close to half the QW biexciton transition $\alpha_2$ can be strongly enhanced~\cite{Takemura2014,takemura2017spin}.
+Coupling to biexcitons has been suggested to explain the strength of interaction induced polariton quantum correlations~\cite{Bleu2021,scarpelli2024probing, schnuriger2026quantum}.